rabssm/MeteorRadio/README.md

     Archive/        Directory for archiving detections of interest Captures/
-    Junk/           Directory for detections whoch are of no interest
+    Junk/           Directory for detections which are of no interest

 ```